nicolasventer/tmp_cmd_runners/server/README.md

 /run?id=123&cmd=python%20--version
 ```

+Validation:

+- returns `400` if `cmd` is empty

 ### `GET /stop`

-Stops a running process associated with a runner ID.
+Stops the running process associated with a runner ID.

 Query parameters: